Databricks Deployment

 Create a summary table⚓︎

 Create a summary table, including a transform, of the data you plan to query.
 Using a summary table allows you to perform some aggregation operations in the cluster, effectively reducing query time and result data set size.
 Instructions for creating a summary table using the Hydrolix UI and API are on the Summary Tables page.
-While this step can be skipped, it is highly recommended.
+While this step can be skipped, it's highly recommended.

 The general structure of summary transforms and their limitations are explained in this section on creating summary transforms.